partikelir/technocrat/usage.md

 ## IMAGE POST FORMAT

 Image posts should be used as a wrapper for attachments.
 Set a featured image and write about the photo in the body of the post itself.
-Give the attachment a title and caption. *Do not* enter a description as this will be echoed into the image post itself.
+Give the attachment a title and caption. *Do not* enter a description unless you want it echoed into the image post itself.